Odds are you've asked, "What can I do to cum slower?" Here are the top tips to not cumming so fast.

 The desensitization wears off after about 30-minutes to an hour.

-These convenient delay wipes come in a small, condom-size, single-use package.
+These convenient PE wipes come in a small, condom-size, single-use package.

 Like a delay spray, they're best applied to the penis about 5-10 minutes before sex.
 Unlike the spray, the wipes use benzocaine as the desensitizing agent rather than lidocaine.